Aisha-Chaudhary/OS-project/README.md

+DEADLOCK DETECTION USING BANKER'S ALGORITHM FOR MULTIPLE INSTANCES
 Objective:

 The objective of this project is to design and implement an efficient deadlock detection system using the Banker's Algorithm for multiple instances.
 The system aims to: